csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## June 12
+Finished second lecture.
+On to more problems tomorrow!

 ## June 11
 Finally got the Python modules working.
 It was a pretty annoying process, but I'm glad that I finally got it done.
 It was certainly a good way to learn my way around the MacOS python backend.